 Virginia Tech Emeritus Professor and Extension Specialist Jeffrey Kirwan and outdoor author/lecturer Nancy Ross Hugo were the driving force behind the four-year effort to find and document Virginia's largest, oldest, most historic, beautiful and beloved trees.
 Dr. Kirwan said, "We asked citizens to search their communities and natural areas for trees that are remarkable because of age, size, beauty, uniqueness, connection to the community, or historical and cultural significance.
 We were searching for trees that have unusual forms or interesting stories associated with them."
 The effort culminated with a keepsake book highlighting Virginia's top 100 trees.
 The 176-page book, published in 2008, and now in its fourth printing, includes full-color photographs taken by internationally-known photographer Robert Llewellyn from Charlottesville VA.

-Dr. Kirwan has been maintaining the Virginia Big Tree Program, but has recently stepped down from this task.
+The Virginia Big Tree Program is presently coordinated by Dr. Eric Wiseman in the Virginia Tech Department of Forest Resources and Environmental Conservation.
 Trees Virginia (Virginia Urban Forest Council) and the Virginia Forestry Association provide financial support for the big tree register, and Trees Virginia also supports the big tree intern.
 The Virginia Big Tree Program began as a 4-H and FFA project in 1970.
 Today citizens of all ages participate by nominating and re-measuring trees.
-The program is presently coordinated by Dr. Eric Wiseman in the Department of Forest Resources and Environmental Conservation at Virginia Tech.
 For questions, please contact us.

 The National Arbor Day Foundation (NADF) has recognized 56 Virginia communities with the Tree City USA Award.
 The towns, cities and military installations that have achieved Tree City USA certification satisfy guidelines from the Arbor Day Foundation.
 Each community has met or exceeded the following standards set by NADF: establish a tree board or commission; write and pass a tree ordinance; document a $2 per capita expenditure on tree related matters; and have an Arbor day celebration each year.